 By Steven Miller, Eagles Correspondent, Thu, Sep 4th 8:09pm EDT

 Ryan Mathews is projected by Fantasy Pros to score around 10 points this week against the Arizona Cardinals with 65 yards rushing.
 (Source: Fantasy Pros)

 Fantasy Impact: Mathews is facing a stingy Cardinal defense as well as a possible running back by committee approach by HC Mike McCoy.
 It might take a few games to see how the team will use Mathews, Danny Woodhead, and newly acquired Donald Brown.

-By Steven Miller, Chargers Correspondent, Mon, Aug 11th 1:39am EDT
+By Steven Miller, Eagles Correspondent, Mon, Aug 11th 1:39am EDT

 Ryan Mathews rushed 5 times for 19 yards in last Thursday's preseason game against the Dallas Cowboys.
 Mathews had a lost fumble going over the top of the goal line in the first quarter of the game.
 Head Coach Mike McCoy addressed the media and defended his running back saying that Mathews is his 'go to' guy for goal line situations.
 (Source: UT- San Diego